ayshajaved/Google-Solution-Challenge-2025/SolutionChallengeSteps/6_BuildandTest.md

 # Step 6: Build and Test Your Solution

-You’ve defined an amazing solution for your chosen UN Sustainable Development Goal (SDG)—congratulations!
+You’ve defined an amazing solution for your chosen Theme!
 Now, it’s time to bring it to life in **Step 6: Build and Test Your Solution** for the Google Solution Challenge 2025.
 This step transforms your idea into a functional project using Google technologies, followed by rigorous testing to ensure it solves the problem.
 Let’s roll up our sleeves and make it happen by April 30, 2025!

 ---